HerbM/little-book-of-haskell-monads/haskell1a.md

 - `rhs` is any expression
 - `expression` is any expression

+### Translating do blocks

 From the previous discussion, every do block can be written instead using binds and lambdas.
-Understanding monads can be decomposed into three upward struggles:
+Understanding monads can be decomposed into three parallel upward struggles:

-1. translating the do blocks *(this chapter!)*
+1. Translating do blocks into binds and lambdas *(This Chapter)*
-2. understanding what bind is and why we need it
+2. Understanding what bind is and why we need it *(Chapter 2)*
-3. writing out own monads
+3. Writing out own monads *(Chapter 3)*

 To get a better feel for how monads work, I can't stress enough that a good understanding of how do blocks translate to lambdas and binds is *necessary*.